automl/SMAC3/docs/pages/details/scenario.rst

         ...
     })

-or pecify the options in a scenario.txt file:
+or specify the options in a scenario.txt file:

 .. code-block::